 - Wineries and tasting rooms may operate outdoors without being required to serve food.

 - Bars, clubs, breweries, brewpubs and distilleries may serve alcohol outdoors, but only in the same transaction as a meal.

 Sonoma County Tourism is encouraging everyone to follow public health authorities’ recommendations and to review the Safe Travels Promise as a way to keep our community and visitors safe.

 - Physical distancing required in public – YES

 - Call ahead to confirm business service levels and safety protocols – YES

-Since June 19, leisure travel is once again be permitted in Sonoma County.
+Since June 19, leisure travel is once again permitted in Sonoma County.
 Some lodging businesses remain closed.
 Please contact lodging businesses, in advance, to determine their availability.

 Parks and Recreation:

 Inland and coastal parks are open.
 Beach visitors can enjoy active recreation, as well as sunbathing and relaxing.
 Barbecues, picnic areas, campgrounds and other park facilities that encourage gatherings are closed.
-Recreational campgrounds are allowed to reopen as long as campers comply with social distancing and hygiene requirements.
+Recreational campgrounds are open as long as campers comply with social distancing and hygiene requirements.
 Please check with the campground if the facility is open.
 The health order also allows barbecues and picnic areas to be used by an individual or a household group.